DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
-Beta is 0.59 for SCHD and 0.77 for VIG, indicating SCHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while VIG tracks S&P U.S. Dividend Growers Index.
+Beta is 0.56 for SCHD and 0.74 for VIG, making SCHD the less volatile of the two by this measure.

 Fund details